mehulagg/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 # Account and limit settings **(CORE ONLY)**

+## Default projects limit

+You can change the maximum number of projects that can be created in a users personal namespace.
+Setting this value to 0 disallows creating projects in a users personal namespace but they can be created within a group.
+Navigate to **Admin Area (wrench icon) > Settings > General**, then expand **Account and Limit**.
+From here, you can increase or decrease by changing the value in ` Default projects limit`.

 ## Max attachment size

 You can change the maximum file size for attachments in comments and replies in GitLab.